 The temptation to use technology as a get-outof-jail-free card is often irresistible to designers and managers when faced with problems requiring quick answers.
 But buildings are interdependent systems with many hierarchic layers, a property which introduces dependencies and interactions, often unwanted, hidden or unforeseen.
-The shell-scenery-set diagram introduced in the 1970s (Duffy and Worthington, 1972) neatly summarises the hierarchic nature of buildings and their subsystems and can be helpful in separating variables and developing adaptability strategies.
+The shell-scenery-set diagram introduced in the 1970s [Duffy and Worthington, 1972] neatly summarises the hierarchic nature of buildings and their subsystems and can be helpful in separating variables and developing adaptability strategies.
 However, in the wrong hands such layering can actually inhibit strategic integration.

-Our expanded version is in Figure 13.4, an adaptation from Brand (1994).
-Systems at the top of the list - site, strategy, shell - tend to set constraints for things lower down services, for instance, are determined to some extent by the shell.
-Things at the top also tend to be longer lasting - centuries in the case of some sites, compared to minutes for the position of stuff on desks.
-The diagram has many virtues, not least of which to emphasise Russian-doll-like complexity - with systems apparently nesting inside each other - and the time frequencies of changes.
-The implication is that things at the bottom are more flexible, and perhaps more adaptable than those at the top, and therefore easier to change.
-However, this is not necessarily so: a transportable building can be moved to another site, shells and structures can be adapted or replaced.
-Conversely some arrangements can be impossible to change because of their interlocking nature.
+Our expanded version is in Figure 5, an adaptation from Brand (1997).
+Systems at the top of the list - site, strategy, shell - tend to set constraints for things lower down (services are determined to some extent by the shell, for instance).
+Things at the top also tend to be longer lasting - centuries in the case of some sites; minutes for the position of things on desks.
+The diagram has many virtues, not least of which to emphasise Russian-doll-like complexity (with systems apparently nesting inside each other) and the time frequencies of changes.
+The implication is that things at the bottom are easier to change than those at the top - more flexible, and perhaps more adaptable.
+However, this is not necessarily so: a transportable building can be moved to another site, shells and structures can be adapted or replaced; and sometimes, for instance, arrangements can be impossible to change because of their interlocking nature!